Tan line: Farmer's tan

-A "farmer's tan" (also called "golfer's tan", "sailor's tan", "twat tan" or "tennis tan") refers to the typical tan lines developed by regular outdoor activity when wearing a short sleeve shirt.
+A "farmer's tan" (also called "golfer's tan", "sailor's tan", or "tennis tan") refers to the typical tan lines developed by regular outdoor activity when wearing a short sleeve shirt.
 The farmer's tan usually starts with a suntan covering the exposed parts of the arms and neck.
 It is distinct in that the shoulders, chest, and back remain unaffected by the sun.
 Tennis and golf additionally cause recognizable tans on the middle section of the legs due to the wearing of shorts and socks for prolonged hours in the sun.

 The "Texas tan" is similar, with the exception that the shoulders are also affected by the sun, caused by working outdoors while wearing a sleeveless shirt.

 Some of the common tan lines associated with a farmer's tan include: